omriher/CapTipper/docs/Plugins.rst

             if len(args) > 0:
                 # Get the conversation ID
                 id = int(args[0])

+                # Checks if id is value
                 if self.is_valid_id(id):

+                    # Gets conversation name
                     name = self.get_name_by_id(id)
                     print "[.]
 Searching for external scripts in object {} ({})...".format(str(id),name)